Ramsey numbers of ordered graphs: Ordered Ramsey numbers for specific classes of graphs

-Since the number of intervals $I_i$ of size $s-1$ as well as the number intervals of size $s-2$ is less than $r$, we must use vertices from both of those variants.
-If we have an edge between $(I_i,I_j)$ of type $T_{\le}$ in the monotone path, then the vertex indices decrease at least once (as they are connected with a red edge).
-However the longest edge in our red cycle is between intervals of type $T_{>}$ or $T_{\ge}$ and thus it connects vertices whose indices are non-decreasing.
-This is a contradiction, because from our observations their indices should decrease.

-The other possibility is that all edges of the red monotone path are between pairs of types $T_{<}$.
-Then the longest edge of the red cycle is of type $T_{\ge}$, because it has to connect $I_i$ with $I_j$ where $|I_i|<|I_j|$.
-Here we have used the specific distribution of small and large intervals $I_i$.
-However then the vertex indices have to increase at least once and we already observed that this is not possible.
-A contradiction.
+Since the edge $uv$ skips at least $r-2$ intervals, it is of type $T_{>}$ or $T_{\ge}$, and thus the index of $v$ is at least as large as the index of $u$.
+In combination with the previous observation, this implies that the indices of $u$ and $v$ are equal.
+Consequently, $uv$ is of type $T_>$, and every edge of $\mathcal{P}$ is of type $T_<$.
+Since there are at most $r-1$ long intervals and at most $r-1$ short intervals, the path $\mathcal{P}$ contains at least one vertex from a long interval and at least one vertex from a short interval.
+Since every edge of $\mathcal{P}$ is of type $T_<$, this implies that $u$ is in a short interval and $v$ is in a long interval.
+This is a contradiction since $uv$ is of type $T_>$.

-Now we prove that there is no blue copy of $(C_s,\lhd_{mon})$ in the coloring.
-Again, suppose that there is such a blue cycle.
-This time, we can use edges whose both endpoints are in the same $I_i$.
-However the blue cycle has to use vertices from at least two intervals $I_i$, because neither of them contains $s$ vertices.
+Now we show that our coloring of $\mathcal{K}_N$ contains no blue copy of $(C_s,\lhd_{mon})$.
+Suppose for contradiction that there is such a copy $\mathcal{C}$.
+Let $\mathcal{P}$ be the monotone path on $s$ vertices contained in $\mathcal{C}$.
+Let $u$ be the leftmost vertex of $\mathcal{P}$ and $v$ the rightmost vertex of $\mathcal{P}$.
+This time, $\mathcal{C}$ can contain edges between vertices from the same interval.
+However, $u$ and $v$ belong to different intervals, as no interval contains $s$ vertices.
 We distinguish a few cases.